 Site demarcation and preparation involves, surveying all the trees within the footprint of the plot and identifying trees that needs to be removed or relocated as described in Section 2.3.3.
 Vegetation surveys shall be done in detail (Section 2.3.3).
-This activity is considered to have minor environmental impacts with multi-criteria impact analysis score of -5 as it is largely noninvasive.
+This activity is considered to have minor environmental impacts as it is largely noninvasive.